 Some of the most beautiful algorithms in computer science deal with sequences of information.

-- Trees and the Structure of Data (no requirements)
+- Trees and the Structure of Data (requires some programming experience)

 Learn about the different ways computers represent, store, and think about data.